How to Organize a Virtual Race

-Marketing a virtual race effectively is absolutely crucial to its success.
+Marketing a virtual race effectively is absolutely crucial for its success.

 Fortunately, there are two key aspect of virtual race marketing that are on your side:

 - You can spend more.
-Because your profit margins are more generous and you don't have many of the other expenses associated with putting on a live event, you can stretch your marketing budget a bit.
+Because your profit margins are higher with a virtual race and you don't have many of the other expenses associated with putting on an in-person event, you can stretch your marketing budget a bit further.

 - You can track results better.
 As we'll discuss in a moment, you'll want to put most of your effort in marketing your race online.
-This makes closely attributing registrations and tracking your cost of acquisition a lot more straightforward.
+This can help you better track your cost of participant acquisition.